 Let’s consider those 4 important keys to central air conditioner cost.
 This input will allow you to determine the ac unit that is right for your home.

 Not all air conditioner brands offer similar quality.
-Here are the top brands divided by their place in the market.
+Here are the top companies divided by their place in the market.
 We’ve put brands together in parenthesis that have the same parent company and essentially the same product lineup:

 - Budget brands – (lowest cost, 12 to 16-year durability): Examples are Payne, Aire-Flo, Airtemp, Goodman and Ameristar.

 - Standard brands – (moderate cost, 15 to 18-year durability): Examples are (Heil, Arcoaire, ComfortMaker, KeepRite and Tempstar), (Armstrong and Ducane), (Rheem and Ruud), (Daikin and Amana), (Luxaire, York and Coleman), (Maytag, Broan, Westinghouse, Tappan, Frigidaire, Nordyne and NuTone)

 - Premium brands – (highest cost, 18 to 25-year durability): Examples are Lennox, (American Standard and Trane), (Carrier and Bryant)

 Interestingly, all the brands in that group are owned by United Technology Corporation, the parent company of Carrier and Bryant in the premium category.
 This shows that UTC is seeking to capture consumers in various segments of the market.
 Lennox does the same thing with its Ducane and Aire-Flo brands.